danklotz/openNotes/micro-reviews.md

 ## Comics & Co
 I do not associate with the culture around comics, but I did read a lot of comics (especially when I was younger).

+- 🎭 Corto Maltese: Una ballata del mare salato.
+This one is amazing.
+As such, I am not a big fan of the drawing style, but it does capture the feeling of the open sea so well!
+Just great.
 - ⭐️ Doxiadis & Papadimitriou (2009): Logicomix.
 This comic is simply amazing.
-It basically tells the story of Russel and Whiteheads quest to write the Principia Mathematica --- but also describes how it became clear that you cannot proof the completeness of it.
+It basically tells the story of Russel and Whiteheads quest to write the ipia Mathematica --- but also describes how it became clear that you cannot proof the completeness of it.
 I think the role and genius of Whitehead is a bit undersold.
 I do however really like the portrayal of Wittgenstein.
 - 🎭 *Taniguchi (2019): The Walking Man.* This is an amazing comic, or series of comics I guess.
 Very inspirational.
 - 🎭 *Taniguchi (2019): Gourmet.* Another amazing book by the master.
 - Naruto (1999-2014): I liked the series at first, but then the slow pace killed me (even before it reached Shippuden).